 Incorporated in 1995, the company is now a leading global car components manufacturer, primarily catering to the automobile sector across the US, Europe, India, and China.
 Back in 2019, Sona Group, led by Sunjay Kapur, merged with Chennai-based parts maker Comstar Automotive Technology backed by leading global private equity firm Blackstone.
 They named this new entity Sona Comstar, which was set up to create an India-centric, electric vehicle (EV) focused automotive technology platform.

-At present, Sona Comstar serves across all vehicle categories, such as conventional passenger vehicles, commercial vehicles, off highway vehicles, electric cars, electric light commercial vehicles, and electric two & three wheelers, according to the company’s website.
-Currently, they have 9 manufacturing units of which 6 are located in India, and the rest in China, Mexico and USA.
+At present, Sona Comstar serves across all vehicle categories, such as conventional passenger vehicles, commercial vehicles, off-highway vehicles, electric cars, electric light commercial vehicles, and electric two & three-wheelers, according to the company’s website.
+Currently, they have 9 manufacturing units of which 6 are located in India, and the rest in China, Mexico and the USA.

-Products offered by the company range from differential assemblies, differential gears, starter and traction motors, and more.
-With a wide range of conventional and electrified powertrains, the company is well-set to gain from high growth industry trends that will accelerate the growth of India’s automobile sector.
+Products offered by the company range from differential assemblies, to differential gears, starter and traction motors, and more.
+With a wide range of conventional and electrified powertrains, the company is well-set to gain from high-growth industry trends that will accelerate the growth of India’s automobile sector.

-The company derives 75% of their revenue from oversees export market, and the remaining from domestic Indian markets, as following:
+The company derives 75% of their revenue from the overseas export markets, and the remaining from domestic Indian markets, as follows:

 Global Market Share

 The company has been gaining a global presence across products, capturing a global market share of approximately 5% for differential bevel gears, 3% for starter motors and 8.7% for Battery EV (BEV) differential assemblies, in 2020.

 – Leading manufacturer & supplier to the Global EV market: